-Think too about light and shade.
-Our meadow wildflowers have adapted to living in sunny conditions.
-If your garden is slightly shaded, opt for woodland wildflowers instead.
+It’s also wise to consider light and shade.
+Our meadow wildflowers have adapted to living in sunny conditions and thus will struggle if your garden is slightly shaded.
+If this is the case, opt for woodland wildflowers instead.

-Rebecca named her garden “Less is Moor” because the simple, low maintenance design is reminiscent of a Moroccan (Moorish) courtyard.
-In this age of climate change, and warmer summers, it’s just right for a sunny UK garden too.
+Rebecca named her garden “Less is Moor” because the simple, low-maintenance design is reminiscent of a Moroccan Moorish courtyard.
+In this age of climate change causing warmer summers, it’s just right for a sunny UK garden too.

 By investing in the services of a garden designer, you can be sure that your wildflower patch will be in keeping with the rest of the garden.
-It will look “designed” rather than abandoned.
+It will look purposely and professionally designed rather than thrown-together.

-A trained garden designer can advise on the best materials and how to install them – and garden design services don’t cost the earth.
-Especially if you have a small garden.
+A trained garden designer can advise on the best materials and how to install them.
+Best still, they don’t cost the earth, especially if you have a small garden.